 This is an introduction to school library media center philosophy, organization, administration and the role of the center in the instructional program.
 It is a study of the routines, methods, and records necessary for the daily operation and supervision of the center.
-The course examines the role of the librarian and the principal-teacher-student relationship.
+The course examines the role of the librarian and the

 LS314 (3)

-SCHOOL LIBRARY METHODS: TEACHING AND LEARNING
+SCHOOL LIBRARY METHODS:

+TEACHING AND LEARNING

 IN THE SCHOOL LIBRARY F/Odd Years